cultural-impact-of-warfare

 Weapon Offerings

 In the bogs of Denmark and northern Germany, thousands of weapons from the Germanic Iron Age and Vendel Period have been discovered.
 The most famous site is Illerup Ådal, where a massive collection of Roman-style and local Germanic weapons was deposited after a battle around 200–500 AD.
 Although slightly earlier, these deposits show the continuity of ritual and warfare into the Vendel Period.
 The weapons in these bogs include spears, javelins, bows, arrows, shields, swords, and even fragments of armor.
 The systematic destruction (often bent, broken, or burned) indicates that these were offerings to the gods, not simply scrap.
+The Iron Age bog at Nydam also contains similar deposits from the same era.
 These finds help scholars reconstruct the proportions of weapon types, the range of equipment, and the nature of battlefield injuries.
+For example, the number of arrowheads and javelin heads found in many deposits indicates that missile combat was a significant part of warfare, even though the focus of grave goods is on melee weapons.
+The presence of bows and arrows suggests that archery was used both in skirmishes and in support of shield wall engagements.

 Iconographic Evidence